SringayKeno/stock-analysis/README.md

 <img width="251" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/102890151/163652730-d0a415ff-9eda-4be0-875e-4f49bc178064.png"> <img width="251" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/102890151/163652733-780cc8b0-1566-49a1-a271-15054d7090ec.png">

+Analysis was completed on two measures of the stock.
+The first was daily volume (how actively stock was traded).

+(daily volume) and 2) percentage increase or decrease in price from the beginning to the end of the year (yearly return).

 ### as well as the execution times of the original script and the refactored script.